krainboltgreene/lack/README.md

   * Pool sessions, by blink.
   * OpenID authentication, by blink.
   * :Port and :File options for opening FastCGI sockets, by blink.
-  * Last-Modified HTTP header for Rack::File, by blink.
+  * Last-Modified HTTP header for Lack::File, by blink.
-  * Rack::Builder#use now accepts blocks, by Corey Jewett.
+  * Lack::Builder#use now accepts blocks, by Corey Jewett.
     (See example/protectedlobster.ru)
   * HTTP status 201 can contain a Content-Type and a body now.
   * Many bugfixes, especially related to Cookie handling.

 * August 21st, 2008: Fourth public release 0.4.
-  * New middleware, Rack::Deflater, by Christoffer Sawicki.
+  * New middleware, Lack::Deflater, by Christoffer Sawicki.
   * OpenID authentication now needs ruby-openid 2.
   * New Memcache sessions, by blink.
   * Explicit EventedMongrel handler, by Joshua Peek <josh@joshpeek.com>
-  * Rack::Reloader is not loaded in rackup development mode.
+  * Lack::Reloader is not loaded in rackup development mode.
   * rackup can daemonize with -D.
   * Many bugfixes, especially for pool sessions, URLMap, thread safety and tempfile handling.
   * Improved tests.
-  * Rack moved to Git.
+  * Lack moved to Git.

 * January 6th, 2009: Fifth public release 0.9.
-  * Rack is now managed by the Rack Core Team.
+  * Lack is now managed by the Lack Core Team.
-  * Rack::Lint is stricter and follows the HTTP RFCs more closely.
+  * Lack::Lint is stricter and follows the HTTP RFCs more closely.
   * Added ConditionalGet middleware.
   * Added ContentLength middleware.
   * Added Deflater middleware.
   * Added Head middleware.
   * Added MethodOverride middleware.
-  * Rack::Mime now provides popular MIME-types and their extension.
+  * Lack::Mime now provides popular MIME-types and their extension.
   * Mongrel Header now streams.
   * Added Thin handler.
   * Official support for swiftiplied Mongrel.